[Python3] Outputting JMeter execution results to a Google Spreadsheet [gspread]

 [root@test-server2-1 bin]# ./start-controller_cui.sh Creating summariser<summary> Created the tree successfully using /usr/local/jmeter/bin/templates/build-web-test-plan.jmx Configuring remote engine: 192.168.33.11 Starting remote engines the test @ Thu Jun 25 04:59:38 JST 2020 (1593028778488) Remote engines have been started Waiting for possible Shutdown/StopTestNow/HeapDump/ThreadDump message on port 4445 summary = 2 in 00:00:02 = 1.2/s Avg: 215 Min: 139 Max: 291 Err: 0 (0.00%) Tidying up remote @ Thu Jun 25 04:59:41 JST 2020 (1593028781684) ... end of run [root@test-server2-1 bin]# ls /var/www/html/20200625/20200625-033715_th/statistics.csv /var/www/html/20200625/20200625-033715_th/statistics.csv

-Yep, it ran successfully!
-It looks like a CSV file has also been created.
+Yes, it ran successfully!
+It looks like the CSV file has been created as well.

 Conclusion